priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 ```

-For easy insertion of Admin/Support Contact information, please changes following values in string.xml.
+For easy insertion of Admin/Support Contact information, please change following values in string.xml.
 You can take sample app method ( MainActivity.buildSupportContactData() ) as reference for contact information insertion.